rails/rails/guides/source/4_2_release_notes.md

 end
 ```

-### Default host for `rails server`
+### Default Host for `rails server`

 Due to a [change in Rack](https://github.com/rack/rack/commit/28b014484a8ac0bbb388e7eaeeef159598ec64fc),
 `rails server` now listens on `localhost` instead of `0.0.0.0` by default.
 This
 should have minimal impact on the standard development workflow as both http://127.0.0.1:3000
 and http://localhost:3000 will continue to work as before on your own machine.

-However, with this change you will no longer be able to access the Rails server
+However, with this change you will no longer be able to access the Rails
-from a different machine (e.g. your development environment is in a virtual
+server from a different machine, for example if your development environment
-machine and you would like to access it from the host machine), you would need
+is in a virtual machine and you would like to access it from the host machine.
-to start the server with `rails server -b 0.0.0.0` to restore the old behavior.
+In such cases, please start the server with `rails server -b 0.0.0.0` to
+restore the old behavior.

 If you do this, be sure to configure your firewall properly such that only
 trusted machines on your network can access your development server.